jfulling/bobber/README.md

 Bobber performs automatic processing for relative and (some) absolute links to ensure a user can click through either the sites listed under PHISHAPP_DOMAIN or SPOOFED_DOMAIN without performing unnecessary redirects.

-**Note:** Bobber is not meant to work with content-heavy streaming platforms (like YouTube or Reddit), but most small sites appear to have base functionality without much issue (XKCD, DaveRamsey, Aetna).
+**Note:** Bobber is not meant to work with content-heavy streaming platforms (like YouTube or Reddit), but most small sites appear to have base functionality without much issue (tested on XKCD, DaveRamsey, Aetna, and a few random wordpress sites).
 Feel free to contact me with necessary updates to load site content better.

 ## How does bobber know what's meant for the phishing application?
 `bobber.py` has simple logic to determine what traffic is meant for the phishing application - it checks to see whether the TOKEN_DELIMITER is active in the GET arguments.
 Even if the phishing application doesn't support the TOKEN_DELIMITER value in its functionality, this parameter will still be required for initial access.
 Afterwards, bobber will superimpose the TOKEN_DELIMITER value on every link meant for the phishing application to ensure users can interact with the phishing app seamlessly.